St Michael’s Church of England Academy – SEN Information Report

 - Multi skills club

 HOW ACCESSIBLE IS THE SCHOOL ENVIRONMENT?

-- We support our families with English as an additional language.
+- We support our children/families with learning English as an additional language.

 HOW WILL THE SCHOOL PREPARE AND SUPPORT MY CHILD WHEN JOINING THE SCHOOL AND TRANSFERRING TO A NEW SCHOOL?

 - We encourage all new children to visit the school prior to starting.
 We organise 3 visits for children coming into Year R and encourage more if they have SEN. On these visits the children are shown around the school and spend time in their classrooms.

 - We write social stories with children if transition is potentially going to be difficult.

 - When children are preparing to leave us for a new school, typically to go to High School, we arrange additional visits.
 We liaise closely with the schools, giving them important information regarding our year 6 children, particularly those with SEN. We ensure all relevant paperwork is passed on and all needs are discussed and understood.

 - If your child has an EHCP, a review will be used as a transition meeting during which we will invite staff from both schools to attend.

 - If your child has individual access requirements we will arrange a planning meeting prior to admission to ensure we have necessary resources and provision in place.